-The source-transfer PMH Pad-Mounted Gear is fastened to a wood skid for shipment.
-Any components specified, such as fuses, refill units, fuse holders, end fittings, etc., are packed separately and shipped within the enclosure if they fit.
+Remote supervisory PMH Pad-Mounted Gear is fastened to a wood skid for shipment.
+Any components specified, such as fuses, refill units, fuse holders, end-fittings, etc., are packed separately and shipped within the enclosure.

 At the first opportunity, remove all packing materials (cardboard, paper, foam padding, etc.) from the outside of the gear.
 This will prevent the finish from being damaged by rainwater absorbed by the packing materials and will also prevent wind-induced abrasion from loose cardboard.